nathanrayburn/caa/series/exo_2/README.md

 - \( n \) is the number of possible nonces.
 - \( d \) is the total number of blocks that can be encrypted securely.

+This means that approx after 2 nounces, we have a probability bigger than the recommended 2^-32.

 ### Question 3

 **A bank comes to you and wants some help with CTR.
 They are using 3 key 3-DES (key size: 168 bits, block size 64 bits).
 Here is their usage scenario:**